Draegerwerk/sdc11073/CONTRIBUTING.md

     - Use `ruff check /path/to/your/changes1 /path/to/your/changes2 ...` for static code analysis.
     - Apply `mypy /path/to/your/changes1 /path/to/your/changes2 ...` for type checking.

 3. **Commit Your Changes**: Commit your changes with clear, descriptive commit messages.
-Follow our commit message guidelines for structure and content.

 4. **Push to Your Fork**: Push your changes to your fork of the repository.